top of page

 All that effort I had put in.
 All those abandoned projects.
 Not to mention a loss of a certain kind of identity.
 I felt a bit lost for awhile.
 But I made it my new priority to create a sense of stability in my life, building a business (at an intentionally saner pace), and writing curriculum for others writers (something I had never done before but absolutely adored being in service of) and allowed myself to be okay with the idea that I may never entertain writing my fictitious comedies ever again.

-And after 6 years of this brand of actively detangling and de-conditioning myself from the never ending spin cycle I had put myself on, and giving myself full permission to pull away from outside expectations.
-To telling myself over and over again that I was enough, NOW, I can tell you that my creative engine, in fact, does NOT run on angst.
-It ran despite it, but oh how it sings when it's run on the high powered fuel of peace.
+And after 6 years of this brand of actively detangling and de-conditioning myself from the never ending spin cycle I had put myself on.
+After years of giving myself full permission to pull away from outside expectations.
+And putting up literal post it notes to remind myself over and over that I was enough.
+I can now tell you, with full certainty, that my creative engine does NOT run best on angst.
+It ran despite it.
+But oh how it sings when it's run on the high powered fuel of peace.

 I am now in a place where 90% of the time I find my joy inside the daily process itself.
-The brand of success I now pursue is this ever increasing ability to allow the creative to come through me and see where it leads, unimpeded, without trying to control so much.
-And of course, ironically (or not so) it is bearing way more fruit.
+The brand of success I now pursue is this ever increasing ability to allow the creative to come through me and see where it leads.
+Unimpeded.
+Without trying to control so much.
+And of course, ironically (or not so) my enjoyments are bearing way more fruit.

-At first it was hard to get there.
-The engine was still gunked up (and traumatized - lol) and that internal resistance that had been there all along, and had kept me running before, was still there.
+As I mentioned before, it was hard to get there.
+The engine was still so gunked up (and traumatized - lol) and that internal resistance and pressure that had kept me running before, was still there.

-The internal judge that incessantly told me to hurry up, you better prove yourself, you don't have time for this, "who are you kidding".
-It was all still there, but my relationship to that voice had changed.
+The internal judge that incessantly told me to "hurry up.
+You better prove yourself.
+You don't have time for this.
+Who are you kidding?"
+It was all still there.
+But my relationship to that voice had changed.
 I wasn't buying it anymore.
 And the less I bought into it, the more it quieted down.
-And the more it quieted down, the more I could hear my true creative voice, the one capable of flow.
+And the more it quieted down, the more I could hear my true creative voice.
+The one that is capable of flow.
 And the more I could hear that voice, BOOM!
 My creativity exploded.

-I’ve come to believe creative peace is essential for all creatives who want to develop a strong connection to their true voice and therefore do their greatest most fulfilling work.
-And so that is what I am going to focus on teaching this year.
-Knowing that once they've got that part - the rest is details.
+I’ve come to believe that doing what it takes to find peace with the creative process is essential for all creatives who want to develop a strong connection to their true voice and therefore do their greatest, most fulfilling, work.

 bottom of page